ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-15-the-ethereum-classic-mining-difficulty-adjustment-explained/index.zh.md

 But, what would happen if the dedicated computing power increases or decreases significantly?

-As Bitcoin has a block time of 10 minutes, Ethereum Classic has a block time of 15 seconds.
-This means that a block, together with its new issuance of coins as a reward for miners, is built every 15 seconds stabilizing the creation of the money and the amount of data accumulated by the network.
+As Bitcoin has a target block time of 10 minutes, Ethereum Classic has a target block time of 13 seconds.
+This means that a block, together with its new issuance of coins as a reward for miners, is built on average every 13 seconds stabilizing the creation of the money and the amount of data accumulated by the network.

 Block times would become either very fast or very slow with increases or decreases in computing power dedicated to the system.
 This may happen as computing becomes more efficient with innovation as time passes, when miners just buy more machines and point them to the network, or when they decide to turn off their machines because profitability is low.